turanmustafaa/horse-race-nuxt/README.md

 # How I Developed the Project

 In this project, I used all the requested technologies, visual structures, and added functionality.
-I developed the project using Nuxt, VueJs and Pinia.
+I developed the project using Nuxt, VueJs, Pinia and TypeScript.
 Below are detailed information about the methods and technologies I used during the development process:

 - The project starts with the start screen.
 - I created a fake DB to demonstrate how CRUD operations can be performed.